danielpeter/specfem3d/04_creating_databases.md

 `ADIOS_FOR_KERNELS`
 Turn this flag on to produce ADIOS kernels that can later be visualized with the ADIOS version of combine_vol_data.

 There are quite a few more parameters to change the default setup of your runs.
-Please check the comments in the `Par_file` directly for further explanations.
+Please check the comments in the `DATA/Par_file` directly for further explanations.

 ### PML absorbing boundary layers